mblaszczykowski/Web-based-OS-Simulator/README.md

 OS.SIM is not a playground for comparing scheduling algorithms against each other.
 It's a demonstration of **one well-justified system**, running continuously, that you observe and poke at the way you would a real machine — through a terminal, not a settings panel.

 - **Scheduler**: Multi-Level Feedback Queue (MLFQ) — the algorithm real general-purpose kernels approximate, chosen specifically because it adapts to interactive vs. batch workloads without manual tuning.
+Its window can export the current run's full Gantt history and metrics as a CSV.
 - **Memory**: Clock (Second-Chance) page replacement — the cheap, hardware-realistic approximation of LRU that production kernels actually run — plus a First-Fit contiguous allocator shown alongside it purely as a historical reference point.
 Evicted pages are actually swapped to a `/swap` file on the simulated disk (and read back on the next fault) — the one place two subsystems are wired together directly, coordinated from `app/engines.ts` rather than either engine depending on the other.
 - **Filesystem**: a small inode-based filesystem with a write-ahead log, so a simulated crash mid-write can be replayed back to a consistent state on the next `fsck`.
 - **Process sync**: a classic bounded-buffer producer/consumer, guarded by a counting semaphore pair and a mutex — the one correct, synchronized mechanism by default.
 A "show race condition" mode exists purely to demonstrate the bug the mutex prevents, the same before/after narrative as crash → `fsck`.
-A second tab in the same window extends this into **deadlock detection**: a scripted circular-wait scenario (two processes, two resources) drives a real wait-for-graph DFS cycle detector, with a resource-allocation graph and a "break the deadlock" resolution step.
+A second tab extends this into **deadlock detection**: a scripted circular-wait scenario (two processes, two resources) drives a real wait-for-graph DFS cycle detector, with a resource-allocation graph and a "break the deadlock" resolution step.
+A third tab adds **deadlock avoidance** — Banker's Algorithm over Silberschatz's own 5-process/3-resource worked example, running the safety algorithm before granting any request instead of detecting trouble after the fact.
 - **Network**: two simulated hosts and a pure packet-flow visualisation — `ping`/`curl` in the terminal launch packets that animate across a fixed link over a few ticks.
 No real TCP/IP stack or sockets, by design (plan.md §3).

 No algorithm picker, no "add process" button.
 Workload is generated automatically and through the terminal (`run <name>`), the same way you'd interact with a real shell.